perl-foundation-outreach/season-of-docs-ideas/README.md

 <img src="img/tpf_logo_transparent.png" width="300px" align="right" alt="TPF">

-Ideas for Google Season of Docs.
+This is a repository with ideas about [Perl 6 documentation](https://docs.perl6.org) for [Google Season of Docs](https://developers.google.com/season-of-docs/).
 These must be focused on a single project, and in principle there will be a single mentor for the chosen persons of persons.